State Street Corp Buys 97,436 Shares of Magenta Therapeutics, Inc. (NASDAQ:MGTA)

-State Street Corp increased its holdings in Magenta Therapeutics, Inc. (NASDAQ:MGTA) by 26.9% in the 2nd quarter, Holdings Channel reports.
-The fund owned 459,439 shares of the company’s stock after buying an additional 97,436 shares during the quarter.
-State Street Corp’s holdings in Magenta Therapeutics were worth $4,493,000 as of its most recent SEC filing.
+State Street Corp raised its stake in Magenta Therapeutics, Inc. (NASDAQ:MGTA) by 26.9% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 459,439 shares of the company’s stock after acquiring an additional 97,436 shares during the quarter.
+State Street Corp owned about 0.78% of Magenta Therapeutics worth $4,493,000 at the end of the most recent reporting period.

-Several other institutional investors have also modified their holdings of the stock.
-Royal Bank of Canada boosted its holdings in shares of Magenta Therapeutics by 64.5% during the 1st quarter.
-Royal Bank of Canada now owns 4,865 shares of the company’s stock valued at $57,000 after acquiring an additional 1,907 shares during the last quarter.
-Qube Research & Technologies Ltd purchased a new position in shares of Magenta Therapeutics in the second quarter worth approximately $128,000.
-Marshall Wace LLP purchased a new position in shares of Magenta Therapeutics in the second quarter worth approximately $146,000.
-ProShare Advisors LLC boosted its holdings in shares of Magenta Therapeutics by 49.2% in the second quarter.
-ProShare Advisors LLC now owns 18,221 shares of the company’s stock worth $178,000 after buying an additional 6,007 shares during the last quarter.
-Finally, Squarepoint Ops LLC boosted its holdings in shares of Magenta Therapeutics by 31.5% in the first quarter.
-Squarepoint Ops LLC now owns 18,478 shares of the company’s stock worth $219,000 after buying an additional 4,421 shares during the last quarter.
-Institutional investors own 58.28% of the company’s stock.
+A number of other institutional investors also recently added to or reduced their stakes in MGTA.
+Royal Bank of Canada raised its holdings in Magenta Therapeutics by 64.5% in the 1st quarter.
+Royal Bank of Canada now owns 4,865 shares of the company’s stock valued at $57,000 after acquiring an additional 1,907 shares during the period.
+Qube Research & Technologies Ltd bought a new position in Magenta Therapeutics in the 2nd quarter valued at about $128,000.
+Marshall Wace LLP bought a new position in Magenta Therapeutics in the 2nd quarter valued at about $146,000.
+ProShare Advisors LLC raised its holdings in Magenta Therapeutics by 49.2% in the 2nd quarter.
+ProShare Advisors LLC now owns 18,221 shares of the company’s stock valued at $178,000 after acquiring an additional 6,007 shares during the period.
+Finally, Deutsche Bank AG raised its holdings in Magenta Therapeutics by 29.2% in the 2nd quarter.
+Deutsche Bank AG now owns 18,918 shares of the company’s stock valued at $185,000 after acquiring an additional 4,279 shares during the period.
+58.28% of the stock is currently owned by hedge funds and other institutional investors.

+In related news, insider Kristen Stants sold 5,736 shares of the stock in a transaction that occurred on Thursday, September 16th.
+The shares were sold at an average price of $6.73, for a total transaction of $38,603.28.
+Following the sale, the insider now owns 14,264 shares in the company, valued at approximately $95,996.72.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Company insiders own 15.18% of the company’s stock.

+Magenta Therapeutics (NASDAQ:MGTA) last posted its quarterly earnings results on Thursday, November 4th.
+The company reported ($0.30) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.33) by $0.03.
+Equities research analysts forecast that Magenta Therapeutics, Inc. will post -1.3 EPS for the current year.

-A number of equities analysts recently issued reports on the stock.
-JPMorgan Chase & Co. downgraded shares of Magenta Therapeutics from an “overweight” rating to a “neutral” rating and dropped their price objective for the stock from $16.00 to $7.00 in a report on Tuesday, August 3rd.
-BTIG Research reaffirmed a “buy” rating and set a $19.00 price target on shares of Magenta Therapeutics in a report on Friday, November 5th.
-Finally, Zacks Investment Research downgraded shares of Magenta Therapeutics from a “buy” rating to a “hold” rating in a report on Wednesday, October 20th.
-Two research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of $15.04.
+MGTA has been the topic of several recent research reports.
+Zacks Investment Research cut shares of Magenta Therapeutics from a “buy” rating to a “hold” rating in a report on Wednesday, October 20th.
+BTIG Research reaffirmed a “buy” rating and set a $19.00 target price on shares of Magenta Therapeutics in a report on Friday, November 5th.
+Finally, JPMorgan Chase & Co. cut shares of Magenta Therapeutics from an “overweight” rating to a “neutral” rating and lowered their target price for the stock from $16.00 to $7.00 in a report on Tuesday, August 3rd.
+Two analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $15.04.

-In related news, insider Kristen Stants sold 5,736 shares of the business’s stock in a transaction on Thursday, September 16th.
-The shares were sold at an average price of $6.73, for a total value of $38,603.28.
-Following the sale, the insider now owns 14,264 shares in the company, valued at $95,996.72.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders own 15.18% of the company’s stock.

 Magenta Therapeutics Profile